News update: SME Brexit Support Fund

 Trade continuity agreements

 These are agreements that the UK is hoping to sign in order to replace existing trade agreements in the EU.
-They’ll be relevant if you’re currently trading with other businesses in other EU countries and benefitting currently (and up to 31st December 2020) from the EU’s free trade and common market arrangements.
+They’ll be relevant if you’re currently trading with other businesses in other EU countries and benefitting currently from the EU’s free trade and common market arrangements.

 At time of writing, the UK has signed 20 free trade agreements with many different countries.
-Once in place, the agreements enable you to continue trading as you do today after the transition period is over.
-However, where agreements are not in place by 1st January 2021, trade will take place on WTO terms.
+Once in place, the agreements enable you to continue trading as you might have done before the end of the transition period.
+However, where agreements are not in place by 1st January 2021, you should trade on WTO terms.

-To best prepare, by the end of this year, ensure that you check to see if a trade continuity agreement has been signed by the UK with any country you are currently trading with through an EU trade agreement.
+To best prepare, ensure that you check to see if a trade continuity agreement has been signed by the UK with any country you are currently trading with through an EU trade agreement.

 Placing goods on the market